yetalit/Mojmelo/README.md

 ## Getting Started

-If you are not familiar with Magic CLI and Mojo projects, here are some links to get you started: (Magic CLI) https://docs.modular.com/magic/ , (Mojo) https://docs.modular.com/mojo/manual/get-started/
+If you are not familiar with Mojo projects, you can get started here: https://docs.modular.com/mojo/manual/get-started/

 ### Prerequisites

-* Mojo compiler
+* MAX 25.3

 Additionally, you may want to install bellow Python packages for a better usability and to run tests:
-1. Numpy
-2. Pandas
+1. Pandas
-3. Scikit-learn
+2. Scikit-learn
-4. Matplotlib
+3. Matplotlib

 ### Installation

-There are two ways you can install mojmelo: Using Magic CLI or through the source code.
+There are two ways you can install mojmelo: Using Pixi CLI or through the source code.

 To complete the installation, you should also finish the setup process which will be discussed later.

-#### Magic CLI
+#### Pixi CLI

-Make sure you have the Modular community channel (https://repo.prefix.dev/modular-community) in your `mojoproject.toml` file or `pixi.toml` file in the channels section, then Run the following command:
+Make sure you have the Modular community channel (https://repo.prefix.dev/modular-community) in your `pixi.toml` file in the channels section, then Run the following command:
 ```
-magic add mojmelo
+pixi add mojmelo
 ```

 To start the setup process, Run the following command from the `main folder` of your project:
 ```
-bash ./.magic/envs/default/etc/conda/test-files/mojmelo/0/tests/setup.sh
+bash ./.pixi/envs/default/etc/conda/test-files/mojmelo/0/tests/setup.sh
 ```

 Note: For better results, please try not to run other tasks on your pc during the setup process.